RISHABH1270/Kubernetes_Cheatsheet/README.md

 kube-apiserver - The front-end of the control plane; receives all REST requests from users, CLI, or controllers.
 etcd - A key-value store for all cluster data; acts as the source of truth.
 kube-scheduler - Watches for unscheduled pods and assigns them to suitable worker nodes based on resources, policies, etc.
-kube-controller-managern - Runs controllers (like node, replication, endpoints) that ensure the cluster’s desired state is maintained.
+kube-controller-manager - Runs controllers (like node, replication, endpoints) that ensure the cluster’s desired state is maintained.
 cloud-controller-manager - Handles cloud-specific logic (e.g., provisioning load balancers, managing storage in AWS, GCP, etc.).

 ### ⚙️ Worker Node